Beau Ryan

-Currently, Ryan is the host of Network 10's reality series The Amazing Race Australia.
+Ryan is the host of Network 10's reality series The Amazing Race Australia and a co-host of Triple M Sydney's breakfast show with Natarsha Belling and Aaron Woods.

 Early career

-Ryan is of distant Irish heritage and was raised in Albion Park and played junior football with Wests Illawarra.
+Ryan is of distant Irish heritage and was raised in Albion Park.
+He played junior football with Wests Illawarra.
 In 2003, Ryan was selected to represent in the New South Wales Schoolboys team.
 In 2005 he won the Jersey Flegg Cup with the St. George Illawarra Dragons team under coach Steve Price, but left the club as he was behind centres Matt Cooper, Mark Gasnier and Wes Naiqama.